 The Continued Professional Certification (CPC) Program began on August 1, 2016 for certified registered nurse anesthetists (CRNAs).
 Continued, or lifelong, learning is a key component of the CPC Program.
 As providers of continuing education (CE), the NBCRNA recognizes your critical role in this transition and the ongoing process that follows the transition.
 The information on this page is intended to provide information to answer your frequently asked questions, and provide resources as you think about how your CE programs will fit within the CPC Program framework.

 The CPC Program is an 8-year program, comprising two 4-year CPC cycles.
 It consists of 4 major required components:

 - Class A credits (assessed CE): 60 credits every 4 years

 - Class B credits (professional development): 40 credits every 4 years

 - Core Modules*: 4 every 4 years (one in each of four core areas)

-- CPC Examination: Once every 8 years; meet the performance standard for the first examination
+- CPC Assessment: Once every 8 years; meet the performance standard for the first examination

 Call for NSPM Core Competency Module Development

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) is soliciting the development and offering (hosting) of a new category of Core Competency Module that will be used by nurse anesthetists who seek to maintain their subspecialty certification in Nonsurgical Pain Management (NSPM-C).
 This offering will need to be prepared and ready for use by January 1, 2020.
 Download the information packet for more information.

 60 Class A credits per 4-year CPC cycle.
 You can choose to apply excess Class A credits to your Class B requirement.